I laugh now, at how, as a child, I understood the narrative of Moharram and still (I think) managed to get the point of all the fuss.

 A few months later I happened to be in what appeared to me to be a very old town.
 I had gone with my parents and Amma to a funeral in a town with narrow streets.
 It was a town near Jhelum called Dhomeli.
 There, I saw a woman my grandmother’s age toss some peanut shells and orange peels out the window into the street below.
 Hot, bothered and overwhelmed as I was, sitting in a room with very few windows and too many women in black wailing and sobbing and mourning, a sight that frightened me, I concluded that this was the town where the old testament had been thrown out of the window.

 Newspapers, however, arrived every day and dominated our daily rituals of breakfast, lunch, dinner and afternoon tea conversations.
 My father, literally draped in the newspaper, held spread open in front of him, presided over these meals with heartfelt, fervent oratory on the state of affairs.
 This was the time of the 1965 war between India and Pakistan and like everyone else around us we had a trench dug out as a bomb shelter in our garden under the Jaman tree in case the Indians attacked.
-And we had the glass panes on all the windows news papered up to block in any ray of errant light during the blackouts once the sirens started.
+And we had the glass panes on all the windows news papered up to block in any ray of errant light during the blackouts once the air raid sirens started up their wailing.

 My grandmother told me the stories of Kerbala and I retrofitted them to the movies I had seen.
 It was unbearable that one horrible Red Indian had taken his bow and arrow and shot a baby right through his thirsty throat on the side of the good guys.
 My Amma cried so much when she would tell me the story of Kerbela.
 And I knew that I was related to all of them, all those babies, girls, boys, sisters, brothers, cousins moms, dads, uncles and aunts.
 And all the sorrow that came of it was as much mine as it was theirs.
 It was a burden.
 And I couldn’t help them and they had died of thirst.
 I couldn’t help them.
 I was guilty.

-Amma insisted on leaving for Karachi in advance of Moharram to participate with her kinfolk in the fun and pageantry of an Amroha moharram which had been left behind in India at partition and was now replicated and recreated in a mohalla in Karachi.
-She pined for India all the time.
+Amma insisted on leaving for Karachi in advance of Moharram to participate with her kinfolk in the fun and pageantry of an Amroha moharram which had been left behind at Partition in Amroha, her hometown in India and was now replicated and recreated in a mohalla in Karachi.
+She pined for her hometown of Amroha,in India,or more specifically for her neighborhood there, all the time.
 And so she wouldn’t miss Moharram the Amroha way for anything, especially not for what would appear to her as tiresomely dour conversations of justice and sacrifice that her son and daughter in law insisted on engaging in—so she was put on the Tezgham from Dina a month earlier to be able to spend a rollicking and very busy month of majlis hopping from one family home to another for majlises, niaz and nazar and weeping and beating her bosom in an act of mourning deep within the bosom of her vast Amroha clan in Karachi.

 I therefore surmised, at age five, that Imam Hussain, was an army commando in the Pakistan army and maybe he was Kashmiri.
 For some reason he had taken his family with him to war—and they were very, very thirsty.
 Also, they were refugees, Kashmiris of course and they lived in tents.
 Until the cruel Red Indian, Yezid, burnt down their tents.
 And the Red Indians had prevented Imam Hussain and his family from drinking water from the big river—like the Jhelum which flowed past our house, and through Kashmir.
-I had heard my father talk about the importance of the river during the war how the Indians could block its waters across the border—but for some reason inexplicably during the oratory of Moharram the river was referred to on the radio as the Euphrates and during the worried conversations about the war, as Jhelum.
-But then, I knew, Radio Pakistan---that broadcasted the Marisyas and the Majlises each year which made the the adults weep---and the Pakistan Times which published the news that enraged my father were not to be trusted.
+I had heard my father talk about the importance of the river during the war how the Indians could block its waters across the border—but for some reason inexplicably during the oratory of Moharram the river was referred to on the radio as the 'uffrath'— Euphrates and during the worried conversations about the war, as Jhelum.
+But then, I knew, Radio Pakistan—that broadcasted the Marisyas and the Majlises each year which made the the adults weep—and the Pakistan Times which published the news that enraged my father were not to be trusted.
 After all it was a military dictatorship that ruled the country and lied through every channel it could find.
 That’s what everyone said.
 Or, rather, everyone I knew.
 My father said so all the time.
-The Euphrates being confused with the Jhelum river, could be the censor board messing with my mind.
+And so, it was easy to see how the Euphrates being confused with the Jhelum river, could be the censor board messing with my mind.

 The weeping and the faith coalesced around the injustice of a denial of water.
 It was all very personal and very sorrowful.
 War, then, as I understood it was about water.
 And it was about thirsty and hungry refugees and children being killed senselessly.
 Faith was about loyalty, it was about always standing in unity with those who were denied justice, who were oppressed and who were therefore innocent.
 And, of course, to consider them as being related to me.
 It was about having the discipline not to giggle during a majlis.